Geometric Planar Networks on Bichromatic Points: Non-crossing Hamiltonian Path for Collinear Points

 \subsection{A Linear Time Algorithm for Non-Crossing Hamiltonian Path}

-Recall that all the input points lie on $H: y=0$.
-We assume that the points are given in sorted order w.r.t their $x$ coordinates.
+In this subsection, we give another algorithm for computing a non-crossing Hamiltonian path.
+This algorithm uses very different set of ideas than the previous algorithm.
+Recall that all the input points lie on a line.
+We assume that the points are given in sorted order with respect to their $x$ coordinates.
 For a point $p$ (except the last one), let $S(p)$ be the point which is the successor of $p$ in this order.
 We use the following algorithm to compute a non-crossing Hamiltonian path.
-The algorithm processes the points from left to right and extends the Hamiltonian path constructed so far by connecting the current point with an appropriately chosen point.
+In contrast to the previous algorithm, this algorithm processes the points from left to right and extends the Hamiltonian path constructed so far by connecting the current point with an appropriately chosen point.
 In particular, in every iteration, we consider a point $p$ and connect it by adding one or more edges.
-Initially, $p$ is the leftmost point, and all points are active.
+Initially, $p$ is the leftmost point.
+We also maintain a set of active points which is initialized to the set of all points.
 We store the constructed path in a set of edges $\Pi$, which is initially empty.

-\begin{itemize} \item Let $l(r)$ and $l(b)$ be the rightmost (or last in the order) red and blue points, respectively, which are active.
+\begin{itemize} \item Let $\textsf{Right}(r)$ and $\textsf{Right}(b)$ be the rightmost (or last in the order) red and blue points, respectively, which are active.

-\item If the color of $p$ is different from the color of $S(p)$, we simply add a small arc $(p,S(p))$ to $\Pi$ that lie above $H$.
+\item If the color of $p$ is different from the color of $S(p)$, we simply add an arc $(p,S(p))$ to $\Pi$ that lies above $H$.
 Make $p$ inactive.

-\item Otherwise, there are two cases. \begin{enumerate}[(i).] \item If $p$ is red, add two edges $(p,l(b))$ and $(l(b),S(p))$ to $\Pi$.
+\item Otherwise, there are two cases. \begin{enumerate}[(i).] \item If $p$ is red, add two edges $(p,\textsf{Right}(b))$ and $(\textsf{Right}(b),S(p))$ to $\Pi$.
 These two edges are drawn above $H$ as circular arcs.
-Make $p$ and $l(b)$ inactive.
+Make $p$ and $\textsf{Right}(b)$ inactive.

-\item If $p$ is blue, add two edges $(p,l(r))$ and $(l(r),S(p))$ to $\Pi$.
+\item If $p$ is blue, add two edges $(p,\textsf{Right}(r))$ and $(\textsf{Right}(r),S(p))$ to $\Pi$.
 These two edges are drawn below $H$ as circular arcs.
-Make $p$ and $l(r)$ inactive. \end{enumerate}
+Make $p$ and $\textsf{Right}(r)$ inactive. \end{enumerate}

 \item If $S(p)$ is active, assign $S(p)$ to $p$ (i.e., $p\leftarrow S(p)$) and repeat all the steps.
 Otherwise, terminate the algorithm. \end{itemize}

 The different iterations of the above algorithm are shown in an example in Figure \ref{fig:lineartsp}.
 Now we discuss the correctness of the algorithm.
 First, we have the following observation.